 So, how do we get to some more concrete numbers, then?

 You will need to come up with more tangible goals.

 To know your goals, you could ask yourself these questions first:

-- Do you plan to actively use your real estate website to generate leads or will it be just a sort of presentation card, so if asked you can say that you have a website?
+- Do you plan to actively use your real estate website to generate leads, or will it just be a digital “business card,” so you can say that you have a website?